voideditor/void/CONTRIBUTING.md

 ## Roadmap

 Here are the most important topics on our Roadmap.
-More ⭐'s = more difficult.
+More ⭐'s = more important.

 ## ⭐⭐⭐ Improve diffs.